hihisw/Machinelearning/README.md

 # MachineLearning

+my personal learning notes, where I use it to study and implement basic concepts and implementations of Machine Learning.
+Here you can find some of my experiments and thoughts on learning.

 ## dnnWithOutLibs

 This repository contains a simple implementation of a deep neural network (DNN) without the use of external libraries.
 The DNN is implemented in Python.